Ezekiel's Tomb

-Ezekiel's Tomb (קבר יחזקאל הנביא; قبر حزقيال) is a mausoleum, located on the site of the Al-Nukhailah Mosque, in Al Kifl, in the district of Al-Hilla, in the province of Babylon, Iraq.
+Ezekiel's Tomb (قبر ذو الكفل; قبر حزقيال) is a mausoleum, located next to the site of the Nukhailah Mosque, in al-Kifl, in the district of al-Hillah, in the province of Babylon, Iraq.
 The tomb is revered by Jews as the resting place of Ezekiel, an Israelite prophet who was deported from the Kingdom of Judah during the Babylonian captivity and serves as the eponymous protagonist of the Book of Ezekiel in the Hebrew Bible.
-Historically, it is the oldest and most important Jewish site in Mesopotamia, it is now the location of the Al-Nukhailah Mosque, which was built on top of the original site and holds separate significance for Shia Muslims.
+Historically, it is the oldest and most important Jewish site in Mesopotamia.

 The Jewish presence at Ezekiel's Tomb has greatly diminished since the Jewish exodus from Iraq in the 1950s, shortly after the beginning of the Arab–Israeli conflict.
-The larger complex has been extensively redeveloped since the 2003 invasion of Iraq; it is widely regarded by Muslims to be the resting place of Dhul-Kifl, an unknown Islamic prophet who is often identified with Ezekiel, and work was reportedly underway to convert the site's disused synagogue into a mosque.
+The larger complex has been extensively redeveloped since the 2003 invasion of Iraq; it is widely regarded by Muslims to be the resting place of Dhul-Kifl, an unknown Islamic prophet who is often identified with Ezekiel, and work was reportedly underway to convert the site's disused synagogue into part of the mosque.